Stackclash/5e-vault/5. Mechanics/Bestiary/Celestial/Unicorn.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/forest
 - monster/size/large
 - monster/type/celestial
-statblock: inline
+aliases: ["Unicorn"]
 ---
 # Unicorn
 *Source: Monster Manual p.
-294, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, Infernal Machine Rebuild, Mythic Odysseys of Theros, Tasha's Cauldron of Everything, The Wild Beyond the Witchlight, Keys from the Golden Vault*
+294. Available in the SRD.*

 Unicorns dwell in enchanted forests.
 Unrelated to the horses it resembles, a unicorn is a celestial creature that wanders sylvan realms, its white form glimmering like starlight.